conradakunga/Blog/_posts/2023-05-16-why-doesnt-windows-have-a-dictionary.md

 ---
 layout: post
-title: Why Doesn't Windows Have A Dictionary
+title: Why Doesn't Windows Have A Built In Dictionary?
 date: 2023-05-16 07:18:22 +0300
 categories:
     - Business Of Software